Error -307702 When Deploying VeriStand System Definition to Real-Time Target

 NI VeriStand: The size of the imported model data in the system definition file conflicts with the size in the specified model file.
 This error can occur if the model file contains a different number of inports, outports, signals, or parameters than when it was imported.
 This error also can occur if two or more models contain a global parameter with the same name but different dimensions.

-What are some steps I can take to try and solve this error?
+What are some steps I can take to solve this error?

 Solution

-As the above error message notes, this error is typically caused by either a mismatch between a model's data and specified data of that model in VeriStand, or an issue with global parameters for your project's models having the same name but different dimensions.
-Below are some steps that can be tried for both scenarios.
+As the above error message notes, this error is typically caused by either a mismatch between a model's data and specified data of that model in VeriStand, an issue with global parameters for your project's models having the same name but different dimensions, or the use of non-Unicode characters (such as Chinese characters) in model or parameter definitions.
+Below are some steps that can be tried for these scenarios.

 • For issues with model data size mismatch:

-1. In order to ensure that your models are referencing their DLLs correctly, remove the models present in your project, save your project, and re-import the models into your project.
+1. To ensure that your models are referencing their DLLs correctly, remove the models present in your project, save your project, and re-import the models into your project.
 Ensure that when you re-import the models, you are specifying to import the models with parameters as shown below.

-1. If your issue still persists, you could run the System Definition vs Model File Compare Tool, which is an open-source tool developed to compare System Definition and Model File parameters to determine mismatches.
+1. If your issue persists, you could run the System Definition vs Model File Compare Tool, an open-source tool developed to compare System Definition and Model File parameters to determine mismatches.
 Correcting issues revealed by the tool should resolve errors dealing with model size mismatches.

 • For issues with global parameters: